nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_datetime.md

 This function wraps an epoch time in milliseconds into a String as specified in the format.
 The valid formatters are documented at @see [DateTimeFormat API Docs](https://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html)

 - long -> StringDateWrapper(String: format) -> String

+## ToCqlDurationNanos

+Convert the input value into a {@link com.datastax.driver.core.Duration} by reading the input as total nanoseconds, assuming 30-month days.

+- long -> ToCqlDurationNanos() -> com.datastax.driver.core.Duration

 ## ToDate